Need to talk? Call 1800 882 436.

 Your doctor or midwife will check your health and measure your:

-They may suggest a urine (wee) test to see if you have a urinary tract infection (UTI) or any kidney problems.
+They may suggest a urine (wee) test.
+This can check if you have a urinary tract infection (UTI) or any kidney problems.

 You will also be offered a blood test to check your blood group and rhesus factor.
-They will also check for:
+They may also check for:

 Some STIs that can affect your pregnancy don’t have any symptoms.
 It’s possible to have an STI and not know.